-A simple, inexpensive, relatively easy step that EA organizations could take to improve their research quality is to submit their paper drafts to a paid peer review service at an academic publisher like Wiley.
-Wiley charges $200-300 for a 10-day turnaround.
-That’s assuming the draft is no more than 5,000 words — longer drafts cost more to review.
+A simple, inexpensive, relatively easy step that EA organizations could take to improve their research quality is to pay external experts to do peer review.

 Another thought: it could potentially be disheartening to get this kind of feedback at the end of a research project, when the paper is almost ready to post online.
 So, maybe it would be even better to get input from experts in relevant fields at the earliest stage.
 Experts could review your research proposal and offer input, potentially saving you tons of time and heartache if you were about to make an avoidable error.

 For example, if METR had gotten a research proposal for its AI time horizons work reviewed by some external experts, there are some avoidable errors in that work that potentially could have been averted.
-More discouragingly, but still important, if METR had submitted the draft of its paper on the time horizons work to a peer review service prior to posting it on its website, the paper could have better disclosed some of the errors and limitations.
+More discouragingly, but still important, if METR had submitted the draft of its paper on the time horizons work for peer review by external experts prior to posting it on its website, the paper could have better disclosed some of its errors and limitations.

 Peer review of both research proposals and paper drafts would be useful for two major reasons.
 First, it would be intrinsically useful because it would lead to better research.
 If the point of research is to tell us the truth, and we want to know the truth, well, then, better research will tell us the truth better.